Nazarshia2889/EAGLE-AI/README.md

 * Estimates severity and provides options for next steps.
 * Applications in personal security and large-scale surveillance.

-This empowers the users with the immediate information needed to respond to the situation instead of them needing to manually classify the severity of the situation by rewatching security footage.
+This empowers the users with the immediate information needed to respond to the situation instead of having a person continuously monitor security footage.

 ## How It Works: